mariomulansky/PySpike/Readme.rst

     spike_trains = spk.load_spike_trains_from_txt("SPIKY_testdata.txt",
                                                   time_interval=(0, 4000))

-This function expects the name of the data file as first parameter, and additionally the time intervall of the spike train measurement can be provided as a pair of start- and end-time values.
+This function expects the name of the data file as first parameter.
+Additionally, the time interval of the spike train measurement can be provided as a pair of start- and end-time values.
 If the time interval is provided (:code:`time_interval is not None`), auxiliary spikes at the start- and end-time of the interval are added to the spike trains.
 Furthermore, the spike trains are ordered via :code:`np.sort` (disable this feature by providing :code:`sort=False` as a parameter to the load function).
 As result, :code:`load_spike_trains_from_txt` returns a *list of arrays* containing the spike trains in the text file.